电话:

 RNA Based Therapeutics

 Over the past decades RNA based therapeutics gained importance.
 Especially in diseases with genetic causes, oligonucleotide chains offer a promising therapy approach - often the first ever.
 Currently there are two main approaches used to target RNA: double stranded RNA-mediated interference (RNAi) and antisense oligonucleotides (ASO).
-Both approaches are currently in clinical trials for targeting of RNAs involved in various diseases, such as cancer and neurodegenerative diseases.
+Both approaches are currently in clinical trials for targeting of RNAs involved in various diseases, such as cancer and neurodegenerative diseases. antibodies-online can support you in the development of RNA based therapeutics.
+We offer ModDetect™ panels, which are designed to facilitate the detection of specific chemical modifications independent of the sequence or location of the modification and can be used to evaluate a variety of RNA Tx modalities and nucleic acid structures.
+Discover the panels directly or learn more below.

 Challenges in Therapeutic Production